stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 ```

-## Using nested .framework files in playground:
+## Using nested .framework's in playground:

-Usually .frameworks rely on other .frameworks to work. playground doesn't allow this out of the box.
+Usually .frameworks rely on other .framework's to work.
+Playground doesn't allow this out of the box.

 1. file -> new project -> cocoa framework -> call it Child.framework -> cmd+b